Auto theft crimes are down in Wichita

-After initially getting spooked three suspected thieves can be seen stealing Jeremy Davis’s Harley Davidson in the parking lot where he works.
+After initially getting spooked, three suspected thieves can be seen stealing Jeremy Davis’ Harley Davidson in the parking lot where he works.

 “I mean that is my only mode of transportation besides my semi-truck,” he says.